Click below to listen to Episode 61 – Texas Values In Jeopardy

 Mary Jo: It so is.
 It’s not the fight against the people, but it’s the darkness.

-Bob: So for 25 years, CIS Wealth Management has been helping Christians with financial planning and investing with those Christian values.
+Bob: So for 25 years, Christian Financial Advisors has been helping Christians with financial planning and investing with those Christian values.
 We have really tried and have stayed committed to serving the Lord while helping our clients develop their longterm financial strategies to achieve these goals and objectives based on biblical principles.
 Our investment portfolios give you the opportunity to invest in companies that are making a positive change in our society.
 We offer many choices for those that would like to help make our world a better place both now and for generations to come and this investment methodology is referred to as what we call biblically responsible investing or morally responsible investing.
 This mirrors what we stand for with our conservative Christian values, which has to do with our guest that we’re going to have on today.
 If you’re like me, you’re aware that these values, they’ve been slowly eroding and there’s a huge concern for me, as was many of our brothers and sisters in Christ in what’s happening here.
 Mary Jo and I thought, as Certified Kingdom Advisors, that we’d have a tremendous opportunity to make a cultural impact through our vocation, which we do on a daily basis and that’s going to bring us to our guest today.
 As wealth management advisors, we’re Christian wealth advisors first.

 Mary Jo: It seems that those who want to drive a wedge in our society and change these deeply held beliefs for more secular, more liberal agenda, they’re just getting bolder and bolder.
 Their voices are getting louder and louder.
 So we must work equally as hard in the fight to maintain our Christian way of life.

 Bob: That’s the truth.
 We can’t stick our head in the sand about that.